MFA Reset Policy

 To keep this process low-friction, we strongly encourage committers to register multiple factors in advance:

-If a committer cannot establish their identity through any of their registered factors, the affected account will be disabled, and the person will need to work with their project to be onboarded again through the usual new-committer process.
+If a committer cannot establish their identity through any of their registered factors or through any other Infra-established process, the affected account will be disabled, and the committer will need to work with their project to be onboarded again through the new-committer process.

-Operational details of the reset procedure are maintained on the ASF Infra Cwiki.
+More committer-specific details related to the reset procedure are maintained on the ASF Infra Cwiki.
 (Committer authentication required.)

 Copyright 2026, The Apache Software Foundation, Licensed under the Apache License, Version 2.0.